-Grammy 2017: Adele Splits ‘Album Of The Year’ Grammy Award With Beyonce
+Grammys 2017: Adele Splits Album Of The Year Grammy Award With Beyonce

 However, the outlet also noted that the attention-grabbing feat may also fuel the already blazing criticism about the award-giving body’s bias against those with darker skin color.

 Artists such as Frank Ocean and Kanye West were absent during the event because of that notion.
-In fact, Ocean even refused to submit his album “Blonde” for consideration in the Album Of The Year award since the Grammys “seem to be representing very well for people who come from where I come from, and hold down what I hold down.”
+In fact, Ocean even refused to submit his album Blonde“for consideration in the Album Of The Year award since the Grammys “seem to be representing very well for people who come from where I come from, and hold down what I hold down.”

 Because of this, fans of both artists as well as critics took to social media to express their thoughts about what happened during the event in light of this controversy.